phetsims/qa/documentation/qa-book.md

 [link](https://bayes.colorado.edu/dev/phettest/phet-io-website/root/metacog/request-data.html) or [link](https://phet-io.colorado.edu/metacog/request-data.html)
       - In the URL Box: paste ONLY the query parameter portion of the provided URL (?wrapper=record&validationRule=validateDigits&numberOfDigits=5&promptText=Enter%20a%205%20Digit%20ID&publisher_id={{PUBLISHER_ID}}&key_name=testing&widget_id={{SIM}}-{{VERSION}}-qaTest&metacog)
       - Leave learner ID and dates blank
-      - Enter ID (given by Katie) into Application ID box
+      - Enter the application ID.
+This is found in the PhET Credentials Level 3 (QA application ID) or ask @KatieWoe.
       - Enter email
       - If you have the console open when you hit submit, you will get an ID number you can use if something goes wrong with the retrieval.
+                  *  This number will also be in the subject line when you receive the email.
       - Press Submit
       - The email may take up to 20 minutes
   6. Make sure file size isn't empty.